Skip to main content

 • in the food and drink village on Albert Pier, where people can also enjoy live music throughout the day

-• seating for 150 people in the Tea Tent on Crown Pier
+• in the Tea Tent on Crown Pier, where there will be seating for 150 people

 • North Beach